-Since they can't make us fear for the man's life, Fincher and screenwriter James Vanderbilt walk a fine line between critiquing Graysmith's pathetic, almost pointless obsessiveness, and celebrating the fruits of that obsessiveness: after all, Graysmith's book became a bestseller and now a Hollywood film.
+Since they can't make us fear for the man's life, Fincher and screenwriter James Vanderbilt walk a fine line between critiquing Graysmith's pathetic, almost pointless obsessiveness, and celebrating the fruits of that obsessiveness: after all, Graysmith's book became a bestseller and a Hollywood film.
 They want to make a character study, a police procedural, and a whodunnit all in one.
-Which I support – if only it worked.
+Which I'd support – if only it worked.

 I lay part of the blame on poor Gyllenhaal; again, "earnest" is the best way to describe the actor and his work.
 He tries so hard!
-Yet there remains a blandness in his portrayal of Graysmith.
+Yet there's a blandness in his portrayal of Graysmith.
 Decades go by, but he doesn't show the scars of his obsessiveness or even the passing of time.
 (It doesn't help that the actor's trés-2007 haircut remains exactly the same, whether we're in 1969 or in 1983.
 If the actor had let himself go "full '70s" like costars Robert Downey Jr. and Mark Ruffalo – both of whom turn in effortlessly fine performances – then it wouldn't have been as distracting.)

 In 1971, while the real Zodiac was still on everybody's minds, the cop thriller Dirty Harry came out.
 It's no secret that the Clint Eastwood classic was inspired by the killings.
 (Fincher's Zodiac even includes a scene at a San Francisco screening of the film.)
 Fictionalized as it is, it actually tells a more gripping, more engaging, and more satisfying story about Zodiac.
 If you haven't seen Dirty Harry yet, give Zodiac a miss and catch that outstanding film instead.